ChistaDATA/chista-asabru/docs/configuration.md

 1. Proxy Server - These accept connections and forward the requests to destination based on configuration.
 2. Protocol Server - These accept connections and process requests.
 This is used to control the proxy.

-There are several components that form the chisa-asabru proxy servers.
+There are several components that form the chista-asabru proxy servers.

 1. Pipelines - These control or decide the transport mechanism of packets through the proxy.
 2. Handlers - These are stateless lamda functions that decide what to do with the packet.